thosgood/this-weeks-finds/markdown/151-200/week186.md

 *Coxeter group* acts as symmetries.
 This is the symmetry group of the triangle, which is the group of permutations of its three vertices.

-More generally, suppose we start with the diagram A~n~.
+More generally, suppose we start with the diagram A_n.
 Then we'd see that its Coxeter group consists of permutations of n+1 things: the vertices of an $n$-simplex.
 The Coxeter complex would be gotten by barycentrically subdividing the surface of this $n$-simplex.
 And the